Zaltu/personax-lua-src/model/data/DOCUMENTATION/STORY/MAIN_STORY.md

 -> PX starts with MC, Sister, Lust and Gluttony on Nav where __sister is Limbo__

 With this detachment in mond, while most party members would have to be "sinful" in some way, they actually do not *need* to be explicitelty linked to any one circle.
 Which means the starting party doesn't *need* to include Lust and Gluttony.

+MARK 5
+BUT WAIT!
+The Hierophant arcana I associated with Heresy, and Virgil, the persona I want as the Nav persona, is Hierophant, not Gluttony.
+He/She will be charged later on with Heresy (Hierophant) because big bad thinks he/she's too beneficial to the party and wants him gone.